seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

 comments: true
 ---

-This is a quick hack to let you type 's', 'n', or 'f' in visual studio to step into, over, or out of a function.
+This is a quick hack to let you type a single 's', 'n', or 'f' in visual studio to step into, over, or out of a function - just like single key mode in GDB.
 It will be most useful for people who use vim to edit code and only use visual studio for debugging.

 The first release of the See Labs GUI will only runs on windows.
 However, in order to use excellent tools like valgrind and the clang sanitizer tools, I do